Maksimka101/nant_chat/README.md

 - Checkout on flutter stable (v2.01)
 - Do pub get
-- Run on ios, android or macOS (other platform not tested)
+- Run on ios, android or macOS (other platforms are not tested)

 ## Install